-Tom Schreiner completed his ninth overall season as the head coach of the men's golf program in 2019-20.
+Tom Schreiner begins his 10th overall season as the head coach of the men's golf program in 2020-21.
 He also served as head coach from 2006-11.

 Schreiner is no stranger to Covenant golf.
 He guided the program from 2006-11 and led the Scots to some of the program's greatest successes, including a second place finish at the Appalachian Athletic Conference Tournament in 2009.
-Also during his initial tenure as head coach, Schreiner's team set the still-standing program record for lowest 18-hole round and 36-hole tournament scores (both at the 2008 Piedmont Spring Invitational).
+Also during his initial tenure as head coach, Schreiner's team set a then-program record for lowest 18-hole round and a still-standing 36-hole tournament score (both at the 2008 Piedmont Spring Invitational).
 Scots golfers won individual titles in three tournaments with Schreiner as head coach.

 "I am thankful for the opportunity to be leading the Covenant Scots golf team once again," Schreiner said at the time he was re-hired for the position.
 "My first stint as head coach were wonderful years and lasting relationships were made with players and their families.
 I am looking forward to continuing where we left off and helping the Scots become national contenders in NCAA Division III golf."